sriyanm/kalshi-election-analysis/README.md

 # kalshi-starter-code-python

-Sample python code for accessing api-authenticated endpoints on [Kalshi](https://kalshi.com)
+Example python code for accessing api-authenticated endpoints on [Kalshi](https://kalshi.com).
+This is not an SDK.

+## Installation
-Install requirements.txt and execute example.py from within the repo.
+Install requirements.txt in a virtual enviornment of your choice and execute example.py from within the repo.